IBM/db2-summit-lab/docs/db2-k8s.md

     ```

 !!! abstract "Update Certificates in the Cluster"
-    This commands takes approximately 1 minute to complete.
+    This command takes approximately 1 minute to complete.
     ```bash
     microk8s refresh-certs
     ```